infanion-plugins/dynamic-email-template-pro/README.md

 ## How to use (Programatically):

-Add the use statement to your class - use ipcraft\emailtemplates\EmailTemplates;
+Add the use statement to your class - use ipcraft\dynamicemailtemplatepro\DynamicEmailTemplatePro;

 Access sendMail function and pass values Template unique id, Token value, Receivers, Reply to mail, Cc, Bcc, Attachments.
 As shown below -